comit-network/xmr-btc-swap/docs/asb/README.md

 3. Run the ASB in terminal: `./asb --testnet start`
 4. Follow the setup wizard in the terminal

-Public Monero stagenet nodes for running the Monero Wallet RPC:
+Public Monero nodes for running the Monero Wallet RPC can be found [here](https://melo.tools/nodes.html).

-- `monero-stagenet.exan.tech:38081`
-- `stagenet.melo.tools:38081`

 Run `./asb --help` for more information.